Trykxx/Trykxx/README.md

  📚 I’m passionate about continuous learning and expanding my skill set.

- ⚡ Fun fact **Like the Professor in "La Casa de Papel," I meticulously plan my development projects, anticipating each step like a well-orchestrated heist.**
+ ⚡ Fun fact **Like the Professor in La Casa de Papel, I meticulously plan my development projects, anticipating each step like a well-orchestrated heist.**

  </div>